prisma/prisma1/docs/1.1/04-Reference/05-Data-Import-&-Export/01-Data-Import.md

 <InfoBox type="warning">

+#### Idempotency

 Note that import operations are **not idempotent**.
-This means multiple import operations with the same data will bring your service into an inconsistent state!
+This means running an import **always adds** data to your service.
+It **never updates** existing nodes.
+This means importing the same dataset multiple times will lead to undefined behaviour.
 For example, importing a node with the same `id` more than once will lead to undefined behaviour and likely break your service!

+#### Data Validation

+The import API does not perform any validation checks on the data to be imported.
+When using the CLI to import data, basic validation checks are executed.
+Importing invalid data leads to undefined behaviour and might break your service!

 As the service maintainer, you are responsible to ensure the validity of the imported data!

-**Protip**: To see what a valid import data set looks like, it is often helpful to [export](!alias-pa0aip3loh) data from an existing service.
-You can use this as foundation for the data you want to import.
+**Tip**: A good way to ensure valid data when importing is inspecting the data of a previous [export](!alias-pa0aip3loh) on a service with an identical data model.

 </InfoBox>